Cascade Product of Permutation Groups: Cascade Products of Permutation Groups

 \section{Cascade Products of Permutation Groups}

 Let $L=\left[(X_1,G_1),\ldots,(X_n,G_n)\right]$ be an ordered list of permutation groups.
-These are called the \emph{components}, and in general we can build many different cascade products using the same list of components.
+These are called the \emph{components}, and we build another permutation group from them.
+In general, we can build many different cascade products using the same list of components.

 The components in a cascade product are connected according to the hierarchy defined by the given linear order of the indices $1<2<..<n$.
 We say that $(X_j,G_j)$ \emph{depends on}, is connected to, or influenced by $(X_i,G_i)$ if $i<j$.
+Note that this formal dependence does not imply actual control information flow, as in the case of direct product.
 The index encodes the \emph{depth} of the component\footnote{This left-to-right top-down ordering is due to the constraints of a software implementation, as in computer algebra systems lists are usually indexed by starting from 1 and most algorithms dealing with cascade products start from the independent component.}.
 Thus, $(X_1,G_1)$ is the \emph{top} level, the independent component, while $(X_n,G_n)$ is the most dependent \emph{bottom} level component.